Skip to main content

 Luis is deeply committed to advocating for the rights of indigenous and queer communities, and works tirelessly to promote equality and social justice, while creating safe rainbow spaces.

-With his experience and passion for Human Rights, Luis set his sight on working with the New Zealand Human Rights Commission and the United Nations, as he believes these organizations offer unique opportunities to make a meaningful difference in the lives of people around the world.
+With his experience and passion for Human Rights, Luis set his sights on working with the New Zealand Human Rights Commission and the United Nations.
+He believes these organisations offer unique opportunities to make a meaningful difference in the lives of people around the world.

 Teresa Platt